ambonvik/cimba/docs/tutorial.rst

 may be correct.
 Nor can we reject the hypothesis that Cimba may be working correctly.

 This concludes our first tutorial.
-We have followed the development steps from a first minimal model to demonstrate process interactions to a complete parallellized experiment with graphical output.
+We have followed the development steps from a first minimal model to demonstrate process interactions to a complete parallelized experiment with graphical output.
 The files ``tutorial/tut_1_*.c`` include working code for each stage of development.
 There is also a version ``tutorial/tut_1_7.c``, functionally the same as ``tutorial\tut_1_6.c`` but with inline explanatory comments.